 Ghostwriters wear a lot of hats, and my closet is full of them.
-I have written about extremely diverse subjects and clients: engineers, educators, marketing professionals, scientists, retired doctors, IT wizards, psychologists, chefs.
+I have written about extremely diverse subjects and worked with similarly diverse clients: professional musicians, lawyers, engineers, educators, marketing professionals, scientists, retired doctors, IT wizards, psychologists, chefs.
 One memoir ghosting client is a noted San Francisco businessman with a career in international urban development.
-His book traced his roots and outlined his route to success.
+His book traced his humble roots and outlined his route to success.
 Colorful anecdotes showed his development into an entrepreneur who took risks that paid off.

 Robin Fisher Roffer, CEO of Big Fish Marketing and a high-powered branding strategist, hired me to help plan what would become The Fearless Fish Out of Water: How to Succeed When You’re the Only One Like You.
-My book proposal and ghostwritten sample for this self-help/business book secured Roffer’s representation with a top agent at William Morris, which led quickly to a publishing contract.
+My book proposal and ghostwritten sample for this self-help/business book secured Roffer’s representation with a top agent at William Morris Agency, which led quickly to a publishing contract with John Wiley & Sons.

-Tantra Goddess, by Caroline Muir, describes the journey of a sexual and spiritual healer who pioneered the Tantra movement and lived the ups and downs of a polyamorous lifestyle.
-The collaborative process of developing and refining this intimate personal story resulted in a 100,000-word manuscript published by Monkfish in December 2011.
+Queen of Hearts, by Caroline Muir, describes the journey of a sexual and spiritual healer who pioneered the Tantra movement and lived the ups and downs of a polyamorous lifestyle.
+The collaborative process of developing and refining this intimate personal story resulted in a manuscript published by Monkfish Book Publishing Co.

-A book of approximately 60,000 words (300 double-spaced pages, 12-point Times Roman) typically involves five to six months of full-time writing.
-You can expect several interview sessions of about two hours each over several weeks at the start of the project and should be available after that for follow up and fact verification.
-Review of drafts continue until the book is completed.
+A book of approximately 60,000 words (300 double-spaced pages) typically involves five to six months of full-time writing.
+You can expect four to six interviews of about two hours each at the start of the project and should be available after that for follow-up and fact verification.